time-mastery/anki-bridge/README.md

 2. Install the extension in Chrome
 3. Click on the extension icon and enter your API key in the settings
 4. Select your preferred language from the dropdown menu

-## Security Note

-Never commit your API key to the repository.
-The extension stores it securely in Chrome's local storage.